Sunday, August 26, 2018

 1. Opening prayer

-Lord, your Word is sweet, it is like a honeycomb, it is not hard nor is it bitter.
-It may burn like fire, it may be like the hammer that breaks rock, it may be the sharp sword that pierces and separates the soul… but, Lord, your Word is sweet!
-Grant that I may listen to it that it may be gentle music, a song and an echo to my ears, my memory and my intellect.
-I offer my whole being to you and ask you to grant that I may listen faithfully, sincerely, strongly.
-Lord. grant that I may keep my ears and heart fixed on your lips, your voice, so that not one word may be in vain.
-Pour forth your Holy Spirit to be like living water watering my field so that it may bear fruit, thirty, sixty and a hundredfold.
-Lord, draw me, grant that I may come to you, because, you know… where shall I go, to whom on this earth if not to you?
+Lord, Your Word is sweet, it is like a honeycomb, it is not hard nor is it bitter.
+It may burn like fire, it may be like the hammer that breaks rock, it may be the sharp sword that pierces and separates the soul… but, Lord, Your Word is sweet!
+Grant that I may listen to it, that it may be gentle music, a song and an echo in my ears, my memory and my intellect.
+I offer my whole being to You and ask You to grant that I may listen faithfully, sincerely, strongly.
+Lord. grant that I may keep my ears and heart fixed on Your lips, Your voice, so that not one word may be in vain.
+Pour forth Your Holy Spirit to be like living water watering my field so that it may bear fruit, thirty, sixty and a hundredfold.
+Lord, draw me, grant that I may come to You, because, You know… where shall I go, to whom on this earth if not to You?

 a) Placing the passage in its proper context: